 All listed equity securities, including Real Estate Investment Trusts (REITs) and certain income trusts in Canada are eligible for inclusion in the Equity Universe.
-Conversely, mutual funds (other than Business Development Companies in the U.S.), ETFs, equity derivatives, limited partnerships, and most investment trusts are not eligible for inclusion in the Equity Universe.
+Conversely, mutual funds, ETFs, equity derivatives, limited partnerships, and most investment trusts are not eligible for inclusion in the Equity Universe.